 Ethiopian troops withdrew from Somalia ending the conflict that had begun in 2006.

-War in Somalia began between Somali Government forces supported by the African Union peacekeeping troops and militant extremist Islamist groups in Somalia.
+War began between Somali Government forces supported by the African Union peacekeeping troops and militant extremist Islamist groups in Somalia.

 This was an armed operation carried out by Pakistan forces to free the north of Pakistan from Taliban control.
 The mission was successful and the region returned to government control.